HIPAA in Buying

 What to ask vendors

-BAA availability and price.
-Some vendors gate BAA behind enterprise tiers; budget accordingly.
+- BAA availability and price.
+Gated-tier check per vendor.
+Some vendors gate BAA behind enterprise tiers; budget accordingly rather than discovering the upgrade cost mid-rollout.

-Encryption at rest and in transit.
-AES-256 at rest, TLS 1.2+ in transit.
-Anything weaker fails HIPAA.
+- Encryption at rest and in transit.
+AES-256 and TLS 1.2 or above minimum per vendor.
+Anything weaker fails HIPAA; the audit team will not negotiate.

 Data flow mapping

-Mark each node as "covered by BAA" or "out of scope".
-Out-of-scope nodes must not see PHI; enforce in code.
+- Tag each node.
+"Covered by BAA" or "out of scope" tag per node.
+Out-of-scope nodes must not see PHI; enforce the boundary in code rather than in policy.

-Re-audit annually.
-New tools sneak into the data path; HIPAA scope grows silently.
+- Annual re-audit.
+Data-flow refresh per year.
+New tools sneak into the data path; HIPAA scope grows silently and the diagram needs to catch up.

 Common traps

-Slack and Jira don't sign BAAs at standard tiers.
-PHI in tickets is a violation.
+- Slack and Jira at standard tiers.
+No-BAA-at-standard-tier reality per tool.
+PHI in tickets is a violation; the standard tier of most collaboration tools does not sign BAAs.

-Email.
-Most providers (Gmail, Outlook 365) sign BAAs at enterprise tiers, but only if configured correctly.
+- Email.
+Enterprise-tier BAA with correct config per provider.
+Gmail and Outlook 365 sign BAAs at enterprise tiers, but only if configured correctly; default settings often fail.

-Production data in dev environments.
-Even synthetic-looking data triggers HIPAA scope if it derived from real PHI.
+- Production data in dev.
+No-real-PHI rule per environment.
+Even synthetic-looking data triggers HIPAA scope if it derived from real PHI; sanitisation must be deterministic and audited.

 Apply